InBetweenNames/gentooLTO/README.md

 I follow the posted recommended configuration in this repo.
 I also have [SSP](http://wiki.osdev.org/Stack_Smashing_Protector) and [PIE](https://en.wikipedia.org/wiki/Position-independent_code#Position-independent_executables) disabled for the time being, but this is by means no requirement to run this config.

 Most Gentoo-ers have `-march=native -O2` in their `CFLAGS` and `CXXFLAGS`.
 Using `-march` is a good idea as it allows GCC to tune it's code generation to your specific processor.
-I've enabled LTO, Graphite, and `-O3` in mine, which can be found in `make.conf.lto`.
-I also pass all compiler options to the linker as well in `LDFLAGS`, which is necessary for LTO to work.
+I've enabled all of the GentooLTO default flags in mine, which can be found in `make.conf.lto`.

 My Portage profile is `default/linux/amd64/17.1/desktop/plasma`.